Guilherme-B/manifold/README.md

 ### S3 to Redshift Operator

-The [S3 to Redshift Operator] is responsible for taking a set of Parquet files stored in an [AWS S3] bucket, and pushing them to the defined [AWS Redshift] cluster.
+The [S3 to Redshift Operator] is responsible for taking a set of Parquet files stored in an [AWS S3] bucket and pushing them to the defined [AWS Redshift] cluster.

 | Argument | Type | Description |